![]() |

 The last couple hundred yards of trail are built of solid stone.
 Doubtless the route would otherwise be prohibitively difficult to maintain, due to the constant water erosion.

 Hearing Wapama Falls is one thing; being there is quite another.
 This place is exhilarating!
-Excepting Niagara Falls, I have never been this close to such a volume of falling water, which some believe to be the greatest of any river in Yosemite.
-The falls themselves are approximateley 1,300 feet high — 300 feet less than before the valley was drowned.
+Excepting at Niagara Falls, I have never been this close to such a volume of falling water, which purportedly has the greatest flow of any river in Yosemite.
+The falls themselves are approximately 1,300 feet high — 300 feet less than before the valley was drowned.

 This is why I go hiking